jj-vcs/jj/docs/config.md

 You can check whether Watchman is enabled and whether it is installed correctly using `jj debug watchman status`.

+## Respect or ignore executable bit permissions

+Whether to respect or ignore changes to the executable bit for files on Unix.
+This option is unused on Windows.

+`core.executable-bit = "respect" | "ignore"`

+On Unix systems, files have a permission bit for whether they are executable as scripts or binary code.
+Jujutsu stores this state in each commit and will update it for files as you operate on a repository.
+If you set your working copy to a commit where a file is recorded as executable or not, `jj` will adjust the permission of that file.
+If you change a file's executable bit through the filesystem, `jj` will record that change when taking a snapshot.

+Setting this to `"ignore"` will make Jujutsu ignore the executable bit on the filesystem and only store executable bit state internally.
+In addition, `jj` will not attempt to modify a file's executable bit and will add new files as "not executable."
+This is already the behavior on Windows, and having the option to enable this behavior is useful for Unix users dual-booting Windows, Windows users accessing files from WSL, or anyone experimenting with filesystem configurations.

+On Unix, Jujutsu will try to detect whether the filesystem supports executable bits to choose a default value (it should be `"respect"` on most systems), but a configured value will always override the default.
+On Windows there is no executable bit, and this option is not used.

+You can always use `jj file chmod` to update the recorded executable bit for a file in the commit manually.
+If this option is `"respect"`, `jj` will attempt to propagate that change to the filesystem.

 ## Snapshot settings

 ### Paths to automatically track